helinwang/dex/README.md

 Please see [here](./commands.md) for how to run the nodes, use the wallet CLI, the detailed steps of reproducing the features, and how to pressure test the system.

 You can find the [White Paper](https://github.com/helinwang/dex/wiki/White-Paper) in the wiki.
+It has system overview and the plan to solve the scalability problem.

 ## Running Prebuilt Binaries